Reduction or withdrawal of reception conditions

 • The applicant’s place of residence has been determined by a decision issued by the Minister of Interior for reasons of public interest or public order when necessary for the swift processing and effective monitoring of the person’s application and such a decision has been breached;

-• The applicant fails to comply with the obligation to timely inform the authorities with regards to changes of his or her place of residence;
+• The applicant fails to comply with the obligation to timely inform the authorities with regards to changes of their place of residence;

 • For a period longer than two weeks, and without adequate justification, the applicant does not appear for a personal interview or does not comply with a request of the Asylum Service to provide information concerning the examination of the asylum application;